-Chapter 2: Plan Elements
+Chapter 2: PLAN ELEMENTS

-2.1 Reconnect - Restoring Healthy Relationships
+2.1 Reconnect- Restoring Healthy Relationships

 The character of the plan area is defined by Georgia Avenue which is both the spine of the community and a major regional connection between the District of Columbia, northern Montgomery County and other parts of the region.
-It provides for a variety of transportation needs, including functioning as a neighborhood main street with direct access to residential, institutional and commercial properties; a major regional commuter route; and an access point for the I-495 Capital Beltway.
+It provides for a variety of transportation needs, including functioning as a neighborhood main street with direct access to residential, institutional and commercial properties; a major regional commuter route; and an access point for the Capital Beltway (Interstate 495).

 These varying functions contribute to the estimated average daily traffic volume of 75,000 cars per day, making Georgia Avenue in Montgomery Hills the fourth most congested roadway in Montgomery County.
-This traffic, combined with the current design and function of the Georgia Avenue, create a significant physical barrier for all transportation modes and reduces safety for its users due to longer blocks, limited connectivity, wider driving lanes and poor pedestrian and cycling facilities.
+This traffic, combined with the current design and function of Georgia Avenue, creates a significant physical barrier for all transportation modes and reduces safety for its users due to longer blocks, limited connectivity, wider driving lanes and poor pedestrian and cycling facilities.
 In response to these safety concerns, this plan applies Montgomery County's Vision Zero Initiative (2016) priorities, with a goal of eliminating all traffic-related deaths and severe injuries by 2030.

-The plan incorporates these priorities along with a variety of recommended land use changes, infrastructure improvements and county capital improvement projects, to improve the safety and comfort for all transportation modes.
+The plan incorporates these priorities along with a variety of recommended land use changes, infrastructure improvements and county Capital Improvements Program (CIP) projects, to improve the safety and comfort for all transportation modes.